Aalexanderchief/Logo-Similarity-Assignment/README.md

 # Logo Similarity Pipeline

 A modular Python system to compare logos using lightweight computer vision methods.
 This pipeline extracts perceptual and structural features, groups similar logos, identifies outliers, and provides a Streamlit web interface.
+This application operates at **RUNTIME** with **real-time logo comparison**!
+Upload new logos and get instant similarity results without reprocessing the entire database.

 ## Features

+- **LIVE Feature Extraction**: Upload any logo image and extract features **instantly at runtime**
+- **RUNTIME Database Comparison**: Compare new logos against the entire database **in real-time**
 - **Hybrid Similarity**: Combines pHash, RGB histograms, Hu moments, and ORB descriptors
 - **Fast Search**: FAISS indexing for approximate nearest neighbors
 - **Threshold Grouping**: No ML clustering - uses distance and match thresholds